 Which Animals Prey on Stonefish?

 Few animals actively seek out stonefish as their primary source of food, but several opportunistic hunters will tackle these ferocious fish if they’re desperate and in need of a meal.
-Remember, a stonefish is covered in lethal barbs which can easily paralyse or kill animals like small sharks and rays, or else cause severe pain, so predators do run something of a gauntlet when attempting to feed on them.
+Remember, they are covered in lethal barbs which can easily paralyse or kill animals like small sharks and rays, or else cause severe pain, so predators do run something of a gauntlet when attempting to feed on them.

 Sharks and rays aren’t the only marine animals which, given the chance, would prey on stonefish.
 Some species of larger sea snakes have also been known to eat them, using their own venomous bite to tackle and take down these lethal fish.